Angelastelin/angelastelin.github.io/README.md

 - Upload it to: images/thumbs/
 - Name it consistently with the other images already in that folder: Thumb Algarve

+Note: 687×432 is the current thumbnail size used across the gallery.
+You can change this to a different size if you prefer, but you would need to resize all existing thumbnails so the layout stays consistent.
+Thumbnails must be resized using your own software (e.g., Preview, Photoshop, Paint, Canva, or any image editor).
+GitHub cannot resize images for you.

 2. Uploading the Full-Size Image
 - Upload the full-resolution version to: images/fulls/